Review: Blankstone Sington Inheritance Tax AIM ISA

 Annual performance to December each year

 Source: Blankstone Sington.
 Portfolio performance is calculated on a simple weighted average of all real money client portfolios reflecting any commission costs during the period as well as investment fees.
-The performance quoted represents past performance.
 Past performance is not a reliable indicator of future results.
 The performance of individual portfolios may vary due to factors such as portfolio size, stock selection and timing of investment transactions.
 Initial dealing fees are not reflected in the performance table, with first month’s performance excluded, given the adverse effect of an inflow of funds on established portfolios’ performance.

 Investors can expect between 25 to 40 holdings across a range of sectors.
-Currently, the portfolio has an average market capitalisation of £148.7 million (30 June 2017).
-There is a heavy weighing to support services (23.5%) and significant exposures to pharmaceuticals and biotechnology (15%) alongside software and computer services (12%).
+Currently, the portfolio has an average market capitalisation of £180.7 million (31 December 2017).
+There is a heavy weighing to support services (20%) and software (20%), and significant exposure to financial services (14%).

 The minimum investment is £50,000.
 Blankstone Sington believes this is the smallest sum an investor needs to place to allow sufficient diversification.
 This means ISA investors will need to transfer existing ISAs as well if they intend to invest new money.